zawakin/promptogen/docs/en/docs/index.md

 ### :material-lightbulb: Project Vision

-PromptoGen facilitates the conversion between text outputs of large language models and Python objects.
-This allows developers to concentrate on prompt generation and analysis without the need to directly interact with these expansive language models.
+PromptoGen is a tool that assists in the conversion between text outputs of large-scale language models and Python objects.
+Through its unique abstracted interface, it's designed to eliminate dependencies on direct communication with large-scale language models and allow a focus on prompt generation and analysis.

-### :material-thought-bubble: Problem Being Solved
+### :material-thought-bubble: Problem Being Addressed

-A multitude of libraries exist that handle everything from interfacing with vast language models to text generation and interpretation.
-However, these all-in-one solutions can hinder the ability to customize specific functionalities.
+Many libraries take on the entirety of tasks from communicating with large-scale language models to generating and parsing texts.
+This can make customizing specific features challenging and results in a strong dependency on a particular language model.

 ### :material-check-circle: Solution

-PromptoGen serves as a linguistic translation tool to simplify interactions with LLMs (Large Language Models).
-It offers unique features such as:
+PromptoGen functions as a language conversion tool for smoothing out communication with LLM (Large Language Model).
+At its core is the `TextLLM` interface, which ensures independence from the concrete implementations of LLMs.
+It works through the following procedures:

-1. **Use of the `Prompt` Data Class**:
+1. **Usage of `Prompt` Data Class**:

-    - This data class has been structured to outline the fundamental details and format for liaising with an LLM.
+    - This data class is intended for defining the basic information and format of prompts in communication with LLM.
-    - Each `Prompt` encompasses the name of the prompt, a description, details on input & output parameters, and specific examples of its application.
+    - Each `Prompt` includes the name of the prompt, its description, information about its input-output parameters, and specific use cases.

+2. **Ensuring Independence through the `TextLLM` Interface**:

+    - By using the `TextLLM` interface, you can easily switch to your own language models or their versions without depending on specific LLM implementations.

-2. **Generation of Prompt Strings and Decoding Outputs using `PromptFormatter`**:
+3. **Generating Prompt Strings and Parsing Outputs with `PromptFormatter`**:

-    - The `PromptFormatter` accepts a `Prompt` alongside an input value, transforming them into a string prompt that the LLM can interpret.
+    - The `PromptFormatter` takes a `Prompt` and input values, converting them into a prompt string that can be sent to an LLM.
-    - It also modifies the textual response from the LLM into a Python data format (primarily dictionaries) based on the specifics of the associated `Prompt`.
+    - It also transforms the text-based output from the LLM, based on the corresponding `Prompt` information, into a Python data structure that's easy to handle, especially dictionaries.

-### :material-star-shooting: Benefits to Users
+### :material-star-shooting: Benefits for Users

-1. **Modularity**: The liberty to integrate with other models or software.
+1. **Modularity**: Freely combine with other models or libraries.
-2. **Extensibility**: The capability to incorporate custom formatters and interpreters.
+2. **Extensibility**: Can add custom formatters or parsers.
-3. **Independence**: Stability regardless of alterations in emerging language models or libraries.
+3. **Independence**: Unaffected by new language models or libraries.
-4. **Maintainability**: Hassle-free management and troubleshooting.
+4. **Maintainability**: Easy management and troubleshooting.
-5. **Development Efficiency**: Enables focus on creation without fretting about liaising with expansive language models.
+5. **Development Efficiency**: Focus on development without worrying about communicating with large-scale language models.

 ## :material-laptop: Operating Environment